 1. Set up some standard replies to frequent requests

 I recommend setting up some standard answers to frequent requests such as dinner invites, events details and sales requests.
 Write a draft response, run it past your manager, and keep this as a standard response if they are happy.
 I do think that every email that comes into our manager’s inbox should be answered (remember we are managing their reputation as much as their schedule – do we want our managers to be known as someone that doesn’t respond to emails?) so these standard responses will save us loads of time.
 For dinner and conference requests, something short and sweet, like this, will work well:

 Thank you for your kind invitation to … Unfortunately Mr Executive will not attend due to a prior commitment.
 Please do accept my apology on behalf of Mr Executive.

 Name of the assistant.

-For an inappropriate sales request, you may need to be a little more forceful, so make sure your response is polite but to the point.
+For an inappropriate sales request, you may need to be a little more forceful, making sure your response is polite but to the point.
 You may want to use your manager’s email (and sign off the email in their name) for sales responses so that the salesperson thinks they have heard a definite response from the key contact rather than the gatekeeper.

 We appreciate you taking the time to send through details on your company.
-This is not something that we will be interested so please do go ahead and remove us from your mailing list.
+This is not something that we will be interested in, so please do go ahead and remove us from your mailing list.